nix-community/robotnix/README.md

 This can build chromium+android in about an hour.

 ## Community
-The `#robotnix` IRC channel on Freenode is available for a place to chat about the project, ask questions, and discuss robotnix development.
+The `#robotnix:nixos.org` channel on Matrix is available for a place to chat about the project, ask questions, and discuss robotnix development.
+You can easily join the channel using the Element web client via [this link](https://app.element.io/#/room/#robotnix:nixos.org).

 ## Donating to robotnix
 If you find robotnix helpful, please consider donating to the project.